 This stunning new timepiece features an emerald green dial and three subdials for the date, month and weekday alongside a moon phase display.

-At only 8.65 millimeters thick, the model offers an ultra slim design, with interchangeable straps for a touch of versatility while boasting a 4 millimeters 1255 Panerai caliber for proven reliability.
+At only 8.65 millimeters thick, the model offers an ultra slim design, with interchangeable straps for a touch of versatility while boasting a four-millimeter 1255 Panerai caliber for proven reliability.

 8. DOXA, Sub 200 C-Graph II

 Crafted from the highest quality stainless steel and a dial that’s coated with scratch-resistant sapphire, this timepiece is designed for the needs of the contemporary diver.

 It offers a power reserve of up to 56 hours and is water-resistant up to 200 meters, reaffirming its reputation as the most reliable, high-performance timekeeper for marine explorers.